awslabs/aws-groundstation-eos-pipeline/README.md

     ~/drl/tools/dashboard.sh &
     ```

-2. In the dashboard, click Mode->Configuration Editor
+2. In the dashboard, click Mode->IPOPP Configuration Editor
 3. Click Actions->Configure Projection, Select Stereographic, then click Configure Projection
 4. Enable other SPA modules as desired by simply clicking on them.
 You may want to enable all of SPAs in your initial experimentation to see the data created by each SPA.
 5. Once you have finished enabling SPAs, click Actions->Save IPOPP Configuration